-- 1,824 residential lots designated with R20 (1,487 lots) and R40 (337) density codes; - 92 mixed business lots: - 7 town centre lots: - 4 tourism lots: - 9 residual and balance lots to remain rural and future development; - 2 civic and community lots for a local government depot and emergency services (1.16 ha); - 1 infrastructure lot for wastewater (1.03 ha); - 1 primary school lot (4.7 ha); - 13 public open space (POS) reserves (52.8 ha); - 2 foreshore reserves (48.0 ha); - 2 community and civic reserves (1.2 ha); and - road reserves.
+- 1,824 residential lots designated with R20 (1,487 lots) and R40 (337) density codes;

+- 92 mixed business lots:

+- 7 town centre lots:

+- 4 tourism lots:

+- 9 residual and balance lots to remain rural and future development;

+- 2 civic and community lots for a local government depot and emergency services (1.16 ha);

+- 1 infrastructure lot for wastewater (1.03 ha);

+- 1 primary school lot (4.7 ha);

+- 13 public open space reserves (52.8 ha);

+- 2 foreshore reserves (48.0 ha);

+- 2 community and civic reserves (1.2 ha); and

+- road reserves.

 The site is approximately 1,400 ha in area with a portion zoned Future Development and the remainder zoned General Rural under the Shire of Gingin Local Planning Scheme No. 9 (LPS 9).
-The urban development is to be located within the Future Development zone covering approximately 478ha, including foreshore reserves.
+The urban development is to be located within the Future Development zone covering approximately 478 ha, including foreshore reserves.
 The subdivision proposes development in six stages, in response to commercial considerations.

 The subdivision area is to have primary access from Indian Ocean Drive through Barragoon Road, which is currently unconstructed.
 Proposed utility services include reticulated water and sewer.
-All lots are to be supplied with a reticulated water supply via a private licensed water supply scheme, which is to be operated by the provider Aquasol Pty Ltd. Private water supply schemes are licenced by the Economic Regulation Authority (ERA) and Aquasol recently gained a licence to operate water supply and wastewater services.
-The subdivision plan identifies sites for the water and sewer infrastructure with land identified for a private wastewater treatment plant at the southern side of the subdivision area.
+All lots are to be supplied with a reticulated water supply via a private licensed water supply scheme, which is to be operated by Moore River Water Services Pty Ltd with involvement from Aquasol Pty Ltd. Private water supply schemes are licenced by the Economic Regulation Authority (ERA) and Moore River Water Services Pty Ltd recently gained a licence to operate water supply and wastewater services at the site.
+The subdivision plan identifies sites for water and sewer infrastructure with land identified for a private wastewater treatment plant at the southern side of the subdivision area.

-Concerns regarding road hierarchy, access onto Indian Ocean Drive and the size of the primary school site were raised through the referral process.
+Concerns regarding coastal foreshore reserve width, road hierarchy, access onto Indian Ocean Drive and the size of the primary school site were raised through the referral process.
 The applicant has submitted a modified subdivision plan dated 30 October 2018 (Attachment 2) and supporting information to respond to referral advice and State policy requirements.

-Modifications to the plan have included lot reconfiguration to allow for widening of the foreshore reserve, a primary school site sufficient to accommodate future needs, the addition of a site containing significant tree habitat as a conservation reserve, the addition of public open space reserves (3), the addition of infrastructure lots for sewerage and groundwater services (4) and the alteration of road reserves to accommodate suitable road widths and truncations.
+Modifications to the plan have included lot reconfiguration to allow for widening of the foreshore reserve; a primary school site sufficient to accommodate future needs; the addition of a site containing significant tree habitat as a conservation reserve; the addition of public open space reserves (3); the addition of infrastructure lots for sewerage and groundwater services (4) and the alteration of road reserves to accommodate suitable road widths and truncations.
 This has resulted in the addition of 13 residential lots, 1 town centre lot and 1 tourism lot, the amalgamation of two rural lots and the removal of 4 mixed business lots.